-In my spare time I enjoy working on, detailing and driving my newly acquired 1938 Chevrolet Master Sedan Delivery Street Rod.
-The car is an older professional build with only about 7,500 miles.
-I plan on upgrading and updating several things on the car over the next few years.
+In my spare time I enjoy working on, detailing and driving my 1938 Chevrolet Master Sedan Delivery street rod.
+The car is an older professional build that only had about 6,800 miles when I bought it.
+I have owned this car for about five years now and have added several upgrades since purchased.
 Come by and say hello if you see this car at a car show near you!

 UPDATE: I was able to track down my old '35 Chevy Coupe back in July of 2014!
-The pictures at right and below are the car as it looks now.
-It is on its third owner since I sold the car almost thirty years ago.
+The pictures below are the car as it looks now.
+It is on its third owner since I sold the car in 1987.
 The current owner doesn't want to sell the car, but I may have a chance to buy it back someday, I can only hope right now!
 There have been a few changes to the car since I sold it in 1987; new wheels and tires, new Heidt's Super Ride front suspension, new upholstery, new polished aluminum dash insert and new chrome Ididit tilt steering column.
-Everything else is the same; same engine and transmission, same paint, same chassis and rear suspension, same Classic Instrument gauges, same Porsche bucket seats, etc. The car looks great and I continue to hope I can buy it back someday!
+Everything else is the same; same engine and transmission, same paint, same chassis and rear suspension, same Classic Instrument gauges, same Porsche bucket seats, etc. The car looks great and I continue to hope I can buy it back someday soon!